sireum/aadl-gumbo/osate-annex-dev-readme.md

 The scopes are added via reflected calls to [org.sireum.aadl.gumbo/src/org/sireum/aadl/gumbo/scoping/GumboScopeProvider.xtend](org.sireum.aadl.gumbo/src/org/sireum/aadl/gumbo/scoping/GumboScopeProvider.xtend)

 Assuming the above rule is processed while visiting an OSATE thread, the following will get the classifier for the thread, and add a scope for all its features.
-These will then be used when OSATE needs to resolve the referenced sybmol.
+These will then be used when OSATE needs to resolve the referenced symbol.

 ```
 	def SimpleScope scope_FeatureElement_feature(FeatureElement context, EReference reference) {